Shawn Stasiak: Return to WWF/E (2001–2002)

 Stasiak returned to the WWF in July 2001 as part of The Alliance after WCW was bought by the WWF.
-Stasiak won at InVasion where he, Kanyon, and Hugh Morrus defeated The Big Show, Billy Gunn, and Albert.
+Stasiak won at InVasion where he, Kanyon, and Hugh Morrus defeated the Big Show, Billy Gunn, and Albert.
 Throughout August, he was given the gimmick of being clumsy while trying to impress the Alliance's leader, Stone Cold Steve Austin.
 Every time he tried attacking major WWF stars such as The Rock or Kurt Angle, he would run into a wall, statue, milk truck, or just completely miss and trip over his boots.
 In late August, Stasiak was also briefly paired with Stacy Keibler again, but she stopped being his valet in late September to manage the Dudley Boyz.
 He was injured soon after and was out of action until late October.

 On November 18 at Survivor Series, Stasiak, in storyline, lost his job along with all of the Alliance members when Team WWF defeated Team Alliance.
 The Alliance members still worked house shows and dark matches for a while, however, until being ready to be called up to the main active roster.
 However, Stasiak was injured in late November and required surgery on his knee to remove his damaged bursa sac.
 He was later cleared to wrestle on January 1, 2002.
 In February 2002, Stasiak was sent to the Heartland Wrestling Association for training and to work off ring rust.

-Stasiak was later called up to the Raw brand in late-March 2002 and had his return televised match on the April 7, 2002 edition of Sunday Night Heat, defeating Tommy Dreamer and the following week on Sunday Night Heat Stasiak was defeated by Goldust.
+Stasiak was later called up to the Raw brand in late-March 2002 and had his return televised match on the April 7, 2002, edition of Sunday Night Heat, defeating Tommy Dreamer and the following week on Sunday Night Heat Stasiak was defeated by Goldust.

 Stasiak made his return on the April 15, 2002 episode of Raw with a new character that saw him claim that he was from Planet Stasiak, heard voices in his head, talked to himself with rhymes, and acted comically insane.
 On this same night, Stasiak was defeated by Big Show.
-Stasiak traded the Hardcore Championship several times with the likes of Steven Richards, Justin Credible, Bradshaw, and Tommy Dreamer until he requested his early release on September 27, 2002 to pursue other business ventures.
+Stasiak traded the Hardcore Championship several times with the likes of Steven Richards, Justin Credible, Bradshaw, and Tommy Dreamer until he requested his early release on September 27, 2002, to pursue other business ventures.

+Independent Circuit (2007, 2010)

+In 2007, Stasiak came out of retirement for the Texas-based independent promotion Professional Championship Wrestling wrestling three matches.
+On February 20, 2010, Stasiak wrestled his last match teaming with Rodney Mack as they lost to Prince Ali Farhat and Bash at Universal Championship Wrestling in Ardmore, Oklahoma.

 Chiropractic career

 After his release, Stipich retired from wrestling and became a chiropractor.
-He currently works for the Advanced Comprehensive Medical team based out of Texas as a chiropractor.
 In 2007, he received a certificate in manipulation under anesthesia from the Academy of Physical and Manual Medicine in New York.
-In addition to his work as a chiropractor, Stipich also works as a motivational speaker and uses the Fobia character he created while in college during his talks with children.
+Since 2008, he has been a member of the Advanced Comprehensive Medical team, based out of Texas, working as a chiropractor.
+Additionally, Stipich works as a personal trainer and motivational speaker.
+Stipich uses the Fobia character he created while in college during his talks with children.